Hôtel Solvay

+The Hôtel Solvay (Hôtel Solvay; Hotel Solvay), also known as the Solvay House, is a large historic town house in Brussels, Belgium.
+It was designed by Victor Horta for Armand Solvay, the son of the chemist and industrialist Ernest Solvay, and built between 1895 and 1900, in Art Nouveau style.
+It is located at 224, avenue Louise/Louizalaan, not far from the Hôtel Max Hallet, another remarkable Art Nouveau building by Horta.

-Together with three other town houses of Victor Horta, including Horta's own house and workshop, it was added to the UNESCO World Heritage list in 2000.
+Together with three other town houses of Victor Horta, including Horta's own house and workshop, it was added to the UNESCO World Heritage list in 2000 as the core of epoch-making urban residences that Horta designed before 1900.

 History

-The Hôtel Solvay was designed and built by Horta, between 1898 and 1900, to serve as a private residence for Armand Solvay, the son of the chemist, industrialist and philanthropist Ernest Solvay.
+The Hôtel Solvay was designed and built by Victor Horta, between 1895 and 1900, to serve as a private residence for Armand Solvay, the son of the chemist, industrialist and philanthropist Ernest Solvay.
 For this wealthy patron, Horta could spend a fortune on precious materials and expensive details.
-He designed every single detail; furniture, carpets, light fittings, tableware and even the doorbell.
+He designed every single detail: furniture, carpets, light fittings, tableware and even the doorbell.
 He used expensive materials such as marble, onyx, bronze, tropical woods, etc. For the decoration of the staircase, he cooperated with the pointillist painter Théo van Rysselberghe.

 The Hôtel Solvay and most of its content remained intact thanks to the Wittamer family.
-They acquired the house in the 1950s and did the utmost to preserve and restore this magnificent dwelling.
-The house is still private property and can only be visited by appointment and under very strict conditions.
-As of Saturday, 23 January 2021, the building will start operating as a museum and will be accepting visitors twice a week.
+They acquired the house in the 1950s and did the utmost to preserve and restore it.
+The house was a private property until 2021, and could only be visited by appointment and under strict conditions.
+On 23 January 2021, the building began to operate as a museum, and currently accept visitors five days a month on selected timeslots.

+Restoration

+In recent decades, the Hôtel Solvay has undergone significant restoration efforts aimed at preserving and enhancing the original Art Nouveau character designed by Victor Horta.
+These interventions focused on respecting the building's historical authenticity while ensuring its structural and functional longevity.
+Throughout the project, restoration decisions were guided by a critical assessment of Horta's original design intentions, the building's material history, and modern conservation ethics, allowing the Hôtel Solvay to maintain its historic character while subtly adapting to contemporary needs.

+Façade restoration

+Major renovation to the façade took place between March 2022 and October 2024 and was carried out under the direction of the architect Barbara Van der Wee and the supervision of Urban.brussels.
+The project consisted of restoring and consolidating the metalwork and wrought ironwork's structure.
+The exterior woodwork, stained glass windows, and natural stone were restored, the lead cladding on the balconies was renovated, and the rainwater drains were modified.
+The metalwork and joinery were also repainted in their original colours.